Showing posts with label Quest - RPG. Show all posts

 The CryptO'pinion?

-Legends Of Valour is something special and offers a vibrant and exciting place to live a life of intrigue.
-So many cool characters, taverns to frequent, secret guilds to master, monster-infested dungeons to plunder, and then jobs or missions are always on offer.
-This game has it all and, as you begin to make progress, and delve deeper, you soon realise just how much more potential there is just waiting to be discovered.
+Legends of Valour is something special and offers a vibrant and exciting place to live a life of intrigue.
+So many characters, taverns to frequent, secret guilds to master, monster-infested dungeons to plunder, and then there are side quests.
+As you begin to make progress and delve deeper, you soon realize just how much more potential there is just waiting to be discovered.
 Heck, I had almost forgotten to search for Sven!

-Oh yes, I love wandering Mitteldorf but, nothing is perfect and I feel Legends Of Valour lacks in a couple of areas: the battles could have been executed better and it's disappointing to discover most buildings are (visually) empty.
-Also, audio is limited to spot effects which is a shame considering the number of disks in the box - a few ambient samples or more varied chippy fx could have tremendously improved the atmosphere, especially during the night scenes.
+Sadly, nothing is perfect, and I feel Legends of Valour lacks in a couple of areas: the battles could have been executed better, and it's disappointing to discover most buildings are (visually) empty.
+Also, audio is limited to spot effects, which is a shame considering the number of disks in the box - a few ambient samples or more chippy fx could have improved the atmosphere, especially during the night scenes.

-Legends Of Valour is incredible and massively enthralling.
-Allow yourself to get lost in this advantageous world because there is so much to see and do.
-This is certainly one of my favourite Atari ST RPG/Adventure games, ever.
-Play it.
+Legends of Valour is incredible and massively enthralling.
+Allow yourself to get lost in this advantageous world, because there is so much to see and do.
+One of the best Atari ST games you should play.

 Grab the hard drive version by 8BitChip.

-Poor old floppy folk should use Old Games Finder.
+Poor old floppy folk should use Atari Legend.

 A city map and clue book ... and I had "fun" in October!!